 - Contact the building owner or your local County Clerk’s office (where property deeds are registered) and ask if you can get a copy of the architectural blueprints for the building.
 Scan and save the blueprints on your computer.

 - Draw a map of your own on graph paper.
 Scan and save the map on your computer.

 - Draw a map using an illustration program, or a building design program such as My Four Walls.
-One user recommended a very interesting app available for iPhone and iPad: MagicPlan.
+One user recommended a very interesting apps available for iPhone and iPad: MagicPlan and for Android: CamToPlan.

 NetSpot WiFi scanner for macOS is available